On analytic contravariant functors on free groups: Introduction

 The category $\flie$ is much simpler to work with than $\f_\omega (\gr\op; \kring)$.
-For instance, $\cat \lie$ has the property that $\cat \lie (m,n)=0$ if $m<n \in \nat$.
-Hence, if $G \in \ob \flie$ and $d \in \nat$, one has the subfunctor $G^{\leq d}$ defined by
+For instance, $\cat \lie$ has the property that $\cat \lie (m,n)=0$ if $m<n$.
+Hence, if $M \in \ob \flie$ and $d \in \nat$, one has the subfunctor $M^{\leq d}$ defined by

-This gives an exhaustive, increasing filtration $(G^{\leq d})_{d \in \nat}$ of $G$.
-Under the equivalence of Theorem \ref{THM:Morita}, this identifies with the polynomial filtration of the analytic functor corresponding to $G$.
-The simplicity of the definition of the filtration $(G^{\leq d})_{d \in \nat}$ is manifest; moreover, $G(d)$ has the structure of a $\sym_d$-module and the composition factors of this module are in bijective correspondence with the composition factors of polynomial degree exactly $d$ of the corresponding analytic functor.
+This gives an exhaustive, increasing filtration $(M^{\leq d})_{d \in \nat}$ of $M$.
+Under the equivalence of Theorem \ref{THM:Morita}, this identifies with the polynomial filtration of the analytic functor corresponding to $M$.
+The simplicity of the definition of the filtration $(M^{\leq d})_{d \in \nat}$ is manifest; moreover, $M(d)$ is a $\sym_d$-module and the composition factors of this module are in bijective correspondence with the composition factors of polynomial degree exactly $d$ of the corresponding analytic functor.

 Basic examples arise as follows.
 There is a forgetful functor $\flie \rightarrow \smodug$ to the category of $\fb$-modules (functors from $\fb$ to $\kring$-vector spaces, where $\fb$ is the category of finite sets and bijections).
-This admits a section which fits into the commutative diagram (up to natural isomorphism):
+This admits a section which fits into the commutative (up to natural isomorphism) diagram: